muctebanesiri/anki-multiple-choise-question-template/README.md

    - With the "MCQ" note type selected, go to "Cards".
    - Paste the provided code for the Front and Back Template and style accordingly.

-### 💻 Code Credits
+###  Code Credits

 The original code was provided by Ashraf Nabil and u/12yardsfootball.
 I've made some modifications to ensure proper right-to-left (RTL) support for Persian, along with some other minor adjustments.

-### 🚀 Usage
+###  Usage

-Feel free to use, modify, and customize these templates for your own Anki flashcard decks.
-If you encounter any problems, please create an issue in the repository.
-All pull requests are welcome! 💬
+Feel free to use, modify, and customize the template for your own Anki flashcard decks.
+If you encounter any problems, please create an issue.